atanasbozhkov/react-use-storage/README.md

 ### UseStorage Options

-You can configure the storage type and pass custom (de)serializers to `useLocalStorage`
+You can configure the storage type and pass custom (de)serializers to `useLocalStorage`.

 ```typescript
 function useStorage<T>(